A Dose of Truth: COVID-19 Vaccine Myths: What Orange County Residents Need to Know

 Myth: The vaccine is too new, and I am not comfortable with having anyone in my family take it.

 Fact: The vaccines have been tested thoroughly and are safe.
-Residents should educate themselves with trustworthy and credible information from the CDC.
-Be wary of false and potentially harmful misinformation on the Internet or hearsay from gossip.
+Currently the risk to you and your family of severe illness, hospitalization and death, is greater than the risk of any of the rare undesired consequences from the vaccine.
+You should educate yourself with trustworthy and credible information from the CDC.
+Be wary of false and potentially harmful misinformation.
 Get the facts from reliable information sources and make an informed, educated decision for yourself.

 Myth: COVID-19’s survival rate is high; therefore I do not need the vaccine.